giridhar7632/Three.js/10-materials-and-textures.md

 ## Materials

 Material is like the skin of the object.
 It defines the outer appearance of the geometry.
 Three.js provides a lot of materials to work with.
-We should choose the type of material according to our need.
-In this chapter we'll discuss about the most comonly used materials in Three.js.
+We should choose the type of material according to our needs.
+In this chapter, we'll discuss the most commonly used materials in Three.js.

 ### MeshBasicMaterial